Ymit24/t3-clone/README.md

 # T3Clone
 This project is an entry into the t3.chat cloneathon competition.
 Below are some details about the project.

+DISCLAIMER: As this is a cloneathon submission there are a lot of failing tests, loose code, debug prints, and other wonderful little timebombs throughout the codebase :)

 ## Features
 - **User authentication**: Email+password user authentication and basic authorization.
 No mailer is setup so features like email verification and forgot password aren't fully implemented.